ywang037/delta-ntu-slerp4/Face detection/README.md

 In this folder, some [example python programs](./example_face_det_webcam.py) are included to show how to use the [OpenCV](https://opencv.org/) and the [dlib](http://dlib.net/python/index.html) to fulfil face detection.
 Both of the two libraries can be [installed via anaconda virtual environment](http://www.codesofinterest.com/2016/10/installing-dlib-on-anaconda-python-on.html) conveniently, just like how tensorflow and keras ara installed.

 Basically, the OpenCV is used for capturing frames from camera stream, loading images from disk, and displaying images on output windows, while the dlib is used for face detection.
 Some other good eamples for using OpenCV and dlib can be found [in this repository](https://github.com/ageitgey/face_recognition/tree/master/examples) and [in the dlib repository of python examples](https://github.com/davisking/dlib/tree/master/python_examples).

-An inersint comparision of face detection performance [is reported here](https://github.com/andreimuntean/Dlib-vs-OpenCV), it is found that dlib out performs OpenCV in terms of face finding accuracy, however [OpenCV can be much faster than dlib on ARM-based platforms.](https://github.com/cmusatyalab/openface/issues/157)
+An interesting comparision of face detection performance [is reported here](https://github.com/andreimuntean/Dlib-vs-OpenCV), it is found that dlib out performs OpenCV in terms of face finding accuracy, however [OpenCV can be much faster than dlib on ARM-based platforms.](https://github.com/cmusatyalab/openface/issues/157)

 ## Tips of loading images
 To laod images as numpy array, several methods can be adopted